 Daresbury Hall, Georgian country house in Daresbury, England

-Daresbury Hall is a three-story Georgian country house featuring brown brick walls with stone trimmings and seven bays of sash windows.
-A slate roof with a central pediment crowns the symmetrical facade of this Grade II* listed building.
+Daresbury Hall is a Georgian country house in Daresbury, England, built in brown brick with stone details and rows of sash windows across three floors.
+The facade is symmetrical, topped by a slate roof with a central pediment, and the building holds a Grade II* listed status.

 The house displays Georgian design principles that visitors can see in its balanced front and columned details.
 These features show how English country estates were built during that period.